 In addition to the site visit in March 2025 in the ETL impact area, the Project Company will identify all potential eligibility under the RAP Addendum in Q2 2025.
-Applications8 after the meeting held in Q2 2025 by RAP Implementation Officer will be received within 30 days from the date of the information meeting.
+Applications 10 after the meeting held in Q2 2025 by RAP Implementation Officer will be received within 30 days from the date of the information meeting.
 The inventory of assets will be also prepared by the Project Company.
 The entire asset and compensation structure will be revealed before the construction work (post-construction in case of complaints received with evidence documents).

-The mukhtar of Beybaş village were informed about the communication channels during the socio-economic fieldwork.
+Mukhtars were informed about the communication channels during the socio-economic fieldwork.
 No claims have been registered so far.